 Posted by Richard G. on Apr 4th 2024

-If you're a pilot looking to soar to the next level and share your expertise with prospective aviators, becoming a certified flight instructor (CFI) could be your next great adventure.
+If you're a pilot looking to soar to the next level and share your expertise with prospective aviators, becoming a certificated flight instructor (CFI) could be your next great adventure.
 A flight instructor certification is not just a title—it's an invaluable credential allowing experienced pilots to train others for private or commercial ratings.

 But what does it take to earn this certification, and what are the benefits?
 This comprehensive guide will take you under the wings of the CFI process, providing a detailed flight plan for your certification.